aldro61/kover/doc_learning.md

 ### Understanding the hyperparameters

-A hyperparameter is a free parameter of a learning algorithm that must be set by the user, prior to seeing the data.
+A hyperparameter is a free parameter of a learning algorithm that must be set by the user, prior to learning the model.
 Generally, the user defines a set of candidate values for each hyperparameter and uses a strategy, such as [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)), to select the best value.